← Back to projects

 Structured Input, Not Raw Prose

-The LLM never sees free-text KSI descriptions alone.
-It receives a normalized JSON package of source fields.
-Raw KSI prose must not be the sole LLM input — this prevents noun-extraction errors and forces the model to reason from evidence signals, not sentence surface patterns.
+The LLM never sees a raw KSI description by itself.
+It gets a normalized JSON package of source fields.
+Free-text prose cannot be the sole input.
+That one rule blocks noun-extraction errors and forces the model to reason from evidence signals instead of surface level word patterns.

 02